GeneralProducts/day-of-code/_posts/2018-10-12-using-command-tags.md

   alt="Lint"
 {% endhighlight %}

+## Review progress

 Let's look at how the browser is looking.

 ![](assets/images/list.gif)

 Wow -- lots of series, and lots of books.
 It's not quite right yet as we can see some duplication, but it's getting there.
+We'll handle the duplication in the next article.

 ## What you’ve learned